More than $26 million secured to rebuild elementary school damaged in 2016 floods

-KANAWHA COUNTY, W.Va.
-(WSAZ) -- A grant worth more than $26 million was announced Wednesday for the West Virginia School Building Authority.
+A grant worth more than $26 million was announced Wednesday for the West Virginia School Building Authority.

 Congressman Alex Mooney says the $26,851,044.60 grant from the U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) will fund the relocation of Clendenin Elementary School, which was damaged during the 2016 floods.